Top of Miyazaki’s Sonnar SONNETAR 50mm F1.1

 2.Usability

-The SONNETAR 50mm F1.1 is a large-aperture standard lens from MS-Optics (Miyazaki Optical).
+The MS-SONNETAR 50mm f/1.1 is a large-aperture standard lens from MS-Optics (Miyazaki Optical).

-At 36mm in total length, it is extremely short for a large-aperture standard lens, and it is unusual for this type of lens to be shorter than its diameter.
-However, due to this compact design, the depiction of the peripheral areas is a bit harsh, and depending on the shooting scene, vignetting and image distortion can be noticeable.
-This should be solved by using it in a creative way.
+At 36mm in length, it’s extremely short for a large-aperture standard lens, unusual for a lens of this type to be shorter than its diameter.
+However, due to its compact design, peripheral image quality can be somewhat poor, and vignetting and image distortion can be noticeable in some shooting situations.
+These issues can be resolved with ingenuity.
+Furthermore, in backlit situations, a mysterious light can enter even with the lens hood attached.

 3.Summary

-In conclusion, to sum up the SONNETAR 50mm F1.1, it is the pinnacle of Ms-Optics’ Sonnar-type standard lenses.
+In conclusion, to sum up the MS-SONNETAR 50mm F1.1 is the pinnacle of Ms-Optics’ Sonnar-type standard lenses.

 History of Ms-Optics Standard Lenses